BeginnersBook

 Java String contains method example

-We have seen above that the contains() method is case sensitive, however with a little trick, you can use this method for case insensitive checks.
+In the above example, we have seen that the contains() method is case sensitive, however with a little trick, you can use this method for case insensitive checks.
 Lets take an example to understand this:

 class Example{